WhiteClueGaming/discord-bots-docs/api/bots/post-stats/README.md

 ---
-description: A guide on posting stats to dbots.ml
+description: A guide on posting stats to discordz.xyz
 ---

 # Post Stats